dpipstudio/botwave/server/server.md

 ```
 targets: Specifies the target clients.
 Can be 'all', a client ID, a hostname, or a comma-separated list of clients (client1,client2,etc).
 ```

+> [!WARNING]
+> 1. `update` command support is experimental.
+Your client / server connexion may crash or act strange.
+> 2. `sstv` command modules are not installed by default.
+Install them with `[sudo /opt/BotWave/venv/bin/]pip install pysstv numpy pillow`

 ### Supported handlers
 - `s_onready`: When the server is ready (on startup).